redha1419/db2_on_node/README.md

 ## ROUTES ##

-- The only current route is `hostname:port/db2/connect`. this connect to your db adn queries a dummy table
+- The only current route is `hostname:port/db2/connect`.
+This connects to your db and queries a dummy table

 ## HOW TO USE ##